 Know Where the Drain is Going

-Installing the Drain System
+SETTING the Drain System

 Once the drain is in place and secured, the next critical step is to ensure it is properly leveled.
 This will help to ensure that the drain is flush with the flooring and does not stick out in any way.
 In the case of a pre-sloped drain, this will also help water move through the channel.

 The Final Layer of Concrete